 How to Get Help for Seasonal Affective Disorder

 To get help for seasonal affective disorder, people should seek treatment from whatever sources are accessible and available.
-People can contact their PCP, insurance company, school psychologist, or the local mental health facility to inquire about SAD treatment.
+People can contact their primary care doctor, insurance company, school psychologist, or the local mental health facility to inquire about SAD treatment.

 How people can get help for seasonal affective disorder is important, but it may not be as important as when they get help.
 If someone waits until they are deep into the season before seeking treatment, it could prove more challenging to address the condition.